AgoraIO/Agora-WordPress/README.md

 ## Description ##

-WPAgora allows you easily add live broadcast or video conferencing functionality into your posts and pages.
+The Agora Wordpress plugin allows you easily add live broadcast or video conferencing functionality into your posts and pages.
 Easily create and configure a broadcast or communication channels through the admin dashboard.
 Highly customizable.
 Pick and choose the calling or interactive broadcast settings you need.

 Agora is a Communications Platform as a Service (CPaaS) that provides a fully encrypted, GDPR and Hippa compliant network.
 Agora delivers easy to embed Real-Time Engagement APIs which includes all the development tools and cloud infrastructure needed for mobile, web, and desktop applications.
 Agora’s Software Defined Realtime Network (SD-RTN™) is the most widely used and intelligent Real Time Communications (RTC) network in the world.